mpifr-vlbi/eht2023_difx_templating/README.md

 # Correlation Environment

+Use DiFX-2.8.1 or DiFX-2.7.1.
+Apply a small local patch `./patches/difx-271-jobsplit-patch.svndiff` or `./patches/difx-281-jobsplit-patch.svndiff`.
+The patch fixes a shortcoming in DiFX job creation for sub-arrayed tracks (e23d15 e23c16 e23c18) where certain simultaneously observed scans get split unnecessarily into 2-3 correlation jobs per scan.
+While fine for FITS-IDI, Mk4 takes only the 1st data part of split scans.
+The patch avoids creating scan splits.
+See https://github.com/difx/difx/pull/67/

-Use DiFX-2.8.1 or DiFX-2.7.1 with CALC 11 model via
+Use CALC 11 rather than the old default CALC 9.1 model by, e.g.,
 ```
 $ calcifMixed --calc=difxcalc *.calc
 $ startdifx --dont-calc *.input
 ```
-This is because ALMA switched from CALC 9.1 (DiFX calcif2) to CALC 11 (DiFX difxcalc) for their local atmospheric corrections that get baked into their recorded VDIF data.
-Hence 'calcifMixed' with explicit 'difxcalc' is required to avoid a double correction of the atmosphere.
+ALMA migrated from CALC 9.1 (DiFX calcif2) to CALC 11 (DiFX difxcalc).
+They use the CALC model to pre-correct for local atmosphere.
+These corrections are in a sense baked into the ALMA phased-sum VDIF recordings.
+To avoid a double correction and not over/undercompensate by inadvertently having the wrong default model version, use explicit `calcifMixed --calc=difxcalc`.

-The ocean loading and pole tide coefficients for EHT stations are found in DiFX-2.8.1 difxcalc shared data.
+Ocean loading and pole tide coefficients for CALC 11 for EHT stations are already part of DiFX-2.8.1 difxcalc.
+For DiFX-2.7.1 the respective coeff files need to be copied over from 2.8.1.

 # TODO